dacopee/Bioinformatics-Languages-2024-Spring/RAssignment/ReadMe.txt

 6. Make a scatterplot (points representing genes) with two of your metrics of interest on each axis.
 Compute a linear regression and plot the regression line on your scatterplot.

-As a note, this would take less time in excel...